 Rochelle is the author of The Rice-Paper Ceiling: Breaking Through Japanese Corporate Culture and over twenty books in Japanese.
 She writes for various Japanese and American publications, including regular columns for the Asahi Shimbun.

-During Rochelle's call you will discover...
+During Bryan and Rochelle's call you will discover...

 - The key cultural factor that explains the way that Japanese companies make decisions

 - What is it in Japanese culture that makes Japanese so uncomfortable with risk

 - What the decision-making process looks like in a Japanese firm

 - What some of the challenges are that can come up when a Japanese organization is going about its normal decision-making process, but non-Japanese are involved in it